 2) The applicant may be the author of monographs, chapters in anthologies.
-Applicants must be the corresponding author and be affiliated with the University College of Southeast Norway through employment or as a student.
+Applicants must be the corresponding author and be affiliated with the University of South-Eastern Norway through employment or as a student.
 The corresponding author means the author responsible for the submission and follow-up of the monograph/chapter through the publishing process.
 The author must credit USN in the publication.

 3) The amount of support is assessed based on the total cost of publication, number of USN writers and the size of the publication fund.

 4) Support is not usually given for monographs and chapters in anthologies that are based on external funding.
 Publishing fees in connection with external research resources should be incorporated in the project application.